A price tag on trauma? College town weighs Black reparations

 He hopes UMass can at least acknowledge the contributions pioneering Black professors made.

-Driver already has a spot in mind: his first office on campus, which was tucked in the basement by the furnace, in a place where the janitor didn't even bother to empty the trash bins.
+Driver already has a building in mind: the historic Old Chapel where his first office was located, down in the basement by the furnace, in a place where the janitor didn't even bother to empty the trash bins.

 “If they would rename that after me,” Driver said.
 “That would be the ideal reparation.”